WilliamRagstad/WilliamRagstad.github.io/content/projects/_index.md

 ### Mini

-`mini` is a minimal programming language that is built for the purpose of teaching programming language design.
+A minimal programming language that is built for the **purpose of teaching programming language design**.
 The language is dynamically typed and expression-based.
 It is designed to be easy to learn and use.
 There are support for both functional and object oriented programming paradigms.

 {{< figure
     src="https://github.com/mini-lang/mini-lang/blob/main/assets/logo_small.png?raw=true"